openharmony/docs/en/application-dev/reference/apis-arkui/arkui-js/js-components-container-panel.md

 >
 >  This component is supported since API version 5.
 Updates will be marked with a superscript to indicate their earliest API version.

-The **\<panel>** component is a slidable, pop-up component that provides a lightweight content display window with flexible sizes.
+The **Panel** component is a slidable, pop-up component that provides a lightweight content display window with flexible sizes.

 ## Child Components